 Over the next decade, I made so much soap that I started offering it, and other hand-made products, at my local farmer's market.
 My offerings were simple, less-is-more bath and body goodies.
 Eventually, my customers began asking for skincare products, but I did not think it would be responsible to dispense skincare advice or provide more complicated products without a proper education.

 Thus, while practicing law in New York City, I went back to school to become a licensed esthetician, completing a program developed by The International Dermal Institute, the global leader in professional skincare education.
-Eventually, I traded the courtroom for the treatment room, full-time, because, in law, there is always at least one side that ends up disappointed.
-With skin therapy, there's a chance for everyone to be happy.
+For over two years, I worked as an esthetician for a preeminent New York-based facial shop, connecting with clients and performing up to seven facials a day, before leaving to focus my skincare life on creating products.

 Gramercy Skincare came into being shortly thereafter.
 The word "gramercy" comes from the Anglo-French "grand merci," meaning "great thanks."
 It is my goal that the products we create embody a quality of thankfulness -- for our skin, ourselves, and our planet.